-I wanted to do a fun, personal project that allowed me to play with typefaces while telling a story about my family history.
+I wanted to do a fun personal project that allowed me to play with typefaces while telling a story about my family history.

-Montefalco Sagrantino is a style of Italian wine made in the Province of Perugia, Umbria, where the medieval town of Gubbio resides.
+Montefalco Sagrantino is a style of Italian wine made in the Province of Perugia, which is in Umbria where the medieval town of Gubbio resides.

 My Italian Grandpa went on to marry my Grandma, who was Irish.
 My middle name traces back to her maiden family name.
 That family was from a town called Portarlington.

 The town, historically called Cooletoodera (from Irish: Cúil an tSúdaire, meaning “nook of the tanner”), has been pleasantly situated on the River Barrow since 1667.

 Both my Italian Grandpa and Irish Grandma eventually moved to where my Mum was born in West Sussex; a historic county in South East England.

 Situated near a range of chalk hills called the South Downs, this area has a deep history of flint mining starting around 4000 BCE.
 During the iron age, Cissbury Ring, one of Britain’s largest hill forts, was built around 250 BCE.

 Grandpa on my Dad’s side grew up in Toronto, where he became a streetcar driver for the (now) TTC.